 5.11 (a) False.
-Inference is made on the population parameter, not the point estimate.
-The point estimate is always in the confidence interval. (b) True. (c) False.
+The point estimate is always in the confidence interval, and this is a non-sensical use of a confidence interval with a point estimate (because the point estimate is, by design, listed within the confidence interval). (b) True. (c) False.
 The confidence interval is not about a sample mean. (d) False.
 To be more confident that we capture the parameter, we need a wider interval.
 Think about needing a bigger net to be more sure of catching a fish in a murky lake. (e) True.
 Optional explanation: This is true since the normal model was used to model the sample mean.
 The margin of error is half the width of the interval, and the sample mean is the midpoint of the interval. (f) False.
 In the calculation of the standard error, we divide the standard deviation by the square root of the sample size.
 To cut the SE (or margin of error) in half, we would need to sample $2^2 = 4$ times the number of people in the initial sample.